informalsecurity/CHEAPSKATE/README.md

 ---

-**⭐ If TRIAGE saved your organization money, please star the repo!**
+**⭐ If CHEAPSKATE saved your organization money, please star the repo!**

 **Built by security professionals, for security professionals fighting the good fight against overpriced forensic vendors.** 🥷